DhananjayGajera/ML---repo/Classification/README.md

+# Classification

-# Here,applied the different classification and find out the prediction about the person will buy a suv car or not based on the given DATASET(Social_Network_Ads).
+Here,applied the different classification and find out the prediction about the person will buy a suv car or not based on the given DATASET(Social_Network_Ads).

 **Decision Tree Classifier** accuracy score of y_pred is **0.91**.